-Red wine is quite popular in wine stores, and restaurants offer a wide variety of reds from light and fruity ones to ones that are dark concentrated an almost chewing texture.
-Many red wines are labeled with the grape variety Merlot, Cabernet Sauvignon, Pinot Noir etc. So here we will talk about this three types of red wine.
+Red wine is quite popular in wine stores, and restaurants offer various reds, from light and fruity ones to dark, concentrated ones with an almost chewing texture.
+Many red wines are labeled with the grape variety Merlot, Cabernet Sauvignon, Pinot Noir, etc. So here we will talk about these three popular types of red wine.

-You might be familiar with these terms but what do they really mean?
+You might be familiar with these terms, but what do they really mean?
 What is a Merlot really like?
-Is it lighter and more full body than a Cabernet Sauvignon and will it go well with that chicken breast you’d like to try?
-Of course, to enjoy wine, it is not necessary that you be closely familiar with the features of the grapes they are made from but knowing a little about the profiles of the most common grapes and the wines made from them will help you be a better consumer.
-It will help you describe what you like and choose the wine that you will enjoy.
+Is it lighter and more full-body than a Cabernet Sauvignon, and will it go well with that chicken breast you’d like to try?
+Of course, to enjoy wine, you don’t need to be closely familiar with the features of the grapes they are made from, but knowing a little about the profiles of the most common grapes and their wines will help you be a better consumer.
+It will help you describe what you like and choose the wine you will enjoy.
 So in this primer, we will go through the most common grapes from which red wines are made.
-Merlot, Cabernet Sauvignon, Pinot Noir these grapes are sometimes called international varietals because by now they grow in many different regions around the world.
-The wines made from them vary depending on factors such as an amount of sunshine the amount of rain the way the grapes are picked and of course the vision of the winemaker.
-Here we will focus on the common features of these grapes to help you become a better-educated wine consumer.
-Later you can start exploring the differences in the wines made from Cabernet Sauvignon in France and California for example.
+Merlot, Cabernet Sauvignon, and Pinot Noir are sometimes called international varietals because they grow in many different regions worldwide.
+The wines produced from them vary depending on the amount of sunshine, the amount of rain, the way the grapes are picked, and the winemaker’s vision.
+Here we will focus on these grapes’ standard features to help you become a better-educated wine consumer.
+Later you can start exploring the differences in the wines made from Cabernet Sauvignon in France and California, for example.
 But, for now, let’s focus on what they have in common.

 We’ll start with Merlot.
 Merlot is the misunderstood grape.
-Some love the fruity, easy drinking juicy wines.
+Some love the fruity, easy-drinking, juicy wines.
 It produces and orders it indiscriminately.
 Others think that it is not even worth considering.
-But this grape is capable of making some great wines from the well-structured and long-lasting wines.
+But this grape can make some great wines from well-structured and long-lasting wines.
 From the right bank of Bordeaux to the fruity of rich and concentrated wines of Washington State.
-Merlot wines are capable of great stylistic variation which is why it is important to know a little about the grape and be able to ask the right questions of the people who sell you the wine.
+Merlot wines are capable of significant stylistic variation, which is why it is important to know a little about the grape and be able to ask the right questions of the people who sell you the wine.
 Getting to know Merlot will also help you enjoy some excellent wines that prices lower than those from wines of comparable quality made from more famous grapes such as Cabernet Sauvignon.
 Never bad-mouthed merlot because chances are you have enjoyed it whether in the wines of Bordeaux where it is always blended with Cabernet Sauvignon and Cabernet Franc or in other wines.
-In some County, the Merlot grape generally produces softer less tannic wines than Cabernet Sauvignon wines with more fruit and more roundness around or texture in the mouth because of this.
-It is often added to more austere less fruity wines to round them out and add the fleshiness that appeals to wine drinkers.
-The grape also has high sugar levels which makes Merlot-based wines high in alcohol.
+In some counties, the Merlot grape generally produces softer, less tannic wines than Cabernet Sauvignon wines with more fruit and more roundness around or texture in the mouth because of this.
+It is often added to more austere, less fruity wines to round them out and add the fleshiness that appeals to wine drinkers.
+The grape also has high sugar levels, making Merlot-based wines high in alcohol.
 Because simple Merlot can be almost too simple and fruity Merlot wines are often aged in oak.
-This adds some structure in tannin and makes them more aged worthy and capable of standing next to richer foods.
-Look for flavors of plums black cherries or more often dried cherries figs and if the wine is aged in wood Brown spices such as nutmeg and clove chocolate and coffee.
+This adds some structure to tannin and makes them more aged-worthy and capable of standing next to richer foods.
+Look for flavors of plums, black cherries, or more often dried cherries figs and if the wine is aged in wood Brown spices such as nutmeg and clove chocolate and coffee.
 Who would not love a well-balanced mix of black cherries and chocolate with a hint of nutmeg?
-To get a sense for the variation Merlot can produce simple, affordable Merlot from California then a more structured one from Washington or a highly structure one from Sent Emilion in Bordeaux.
-You will be surprised by the many phases of this grape that has been unjustly maligned for decades.
-So next time you’re out, and you see Merlot in the wine list consider what it can do and give it a chance to surprise you.
+To get a sense of the variation, Merlot can produce simple, affordable Merlot from California, then a more structured one from Washington, or a highly structured one from Sent Emilion in Bordeaux.
+You will be surprised by the many phases of this grape that have been unjustly maligned for decades.
+So next time you’re out and you see Merlot on the wine list, consider what it can do and give it a chance to surprise you.

-Conclusion About the Three Types Of Red Wine
+Conclusion About the Three Popular Types Of Red Wine

-So in this episode, we discuss three common grapes used to make red wines and the general features of the wines made from them.
+So in this episode, we discuss three typical grapes used to make red wines and the wines’ general features.
 We talked about what these wines smell and taste like, and we also talked about what they pair well with.
 We offered some suggestions for you to try so you can get to know these wines better.
 Thanks for reading us.